rh0ti/rh0ti/README.md

 Hi, I'm Rhoti. 👨🏾‍💻👋
-Welcome to my LinkedIn Profile!🎋
+Welcome to my GitHub Profile!🎋

 I'm a Web Development student with a Diploma graduation date of February 2021 and a Bachelor graduation date of August 2022.
 Before my studies, I graduated from KV Business School in Zurich and worked more than 5 years as an accountant and in the human resources department.